 Truthfully, the financial aspects of Nothing Personal flew over my head.
 The intricacies of bond trading and investment banking and mortgage brokering confused me, and I found I enjoyed the story more when I let myself drift over the financial details.
 While I understand that diminishes my understanding of the complete motivation behind the plot, but I believe ambition and greed are clearly demonstrated even though I didn’t exactly understand the details about how the money grew.

 Nothing Personal will appeal to people with an affinity for crime novels or a bit of 80s nostalgia.

-I received a copy of The Theory of Opposites by Allison Winn Scotch for consideration for review through the SheReads network.
-All opinions are my own.
+I received a copy of Nothing Personal by Mike Offit for consideration for review.
+No other compensation was received and all opinions are my own.